Dominic Fletcher: Chicago White Sox

 On February 3, 2024, the Diamondbacks traded Fletcher to the Chicago White Sox in exchange for Cristian Mena.
 In 72 appearances for the White Sox, Fletcher slashed .206/.252/.256 with one home run and 17 RBI.

 Fletcher was optioned to the Triple-A Charlotte Knights to begin the 2025 season.
 He was designated for assignment by the White Sox on March 27, 2025.
 Fletcher cleared waivers and was sent outright to Charlotte on March 31.
 In 105 appearances for Charlotte, he batted .260/.317/.453 with 17 home runs, 68 RBI, and seven stolen bases.
 On September 5, the White Sox selected Fletcher's contract, adding him to their active roster.
 In 12 games for Chicago, he batted .219/.265/.469 with one home run, two RBI, and one stolen base.
 On October 13, Fletcher was removed from the 40-man roster and sent outright to Triple-A Charlotte.
 He elected free agency on October 15.

+Pittsburgh Pirates

+On December 22, 2025, Fletcher signed a minor league contract with the Pittsburgh Pirates.
+He was released by the Pirates organization on July 4.
+On July 17, Fletcher re–signed with Pittsburgh on a new minor league contract.
+He was released again by the Pirates on August 18.
+He played in 63 games with the Triple-A Indianapolis Indians and hit .301 with eight home runs and 32 RBI.

+Cincinnati Reds

+On September 3, 2026, Fletcher signed a minor league contract with the Cincinnati Reds.